 My name is Anna Détári, I was born and raised in Hungary.
 Music entered my life quite early: at the age of 3 I found a recorder at home, and the next thing my parents heard were the Beatles songs they listened to, and the music of the TV commercials – played by me, with perfect rhythm and notes – so they tell me.

 They looked at each other and said: the kid should probably learn music.
 And so I did.

 First piano, from the age of 6, and later flute, which became my ultimate love.

 Long story short, I became the number one favorite at my teacher’s class, and also a cherished student at the school.
 I won a few competitions, played a lot of concerts, and I decided to be a flutist.
 And not just any flutist, not me!
 I decided to be the best ever.

 Becoming a professional musician, and laying the foundations for MFD

 I won an audition to a very special high school, the Kodály School, which specialized itself on classical music, and started the life of a professional musician.
-As most of us, I collected a lot of very bitter memories as well as good ones, and had a teacher who decided that the best way to teach me was pointing out all my mistakes all the time, in a very mean way, and never ever praise me.
+Like most of us, I collected a lot of very bitter memories as well as good ones and had a teacher who decided that the best way to teach me was pointing out all my mistakes all the time, in a very upsetting way, and never ever praise me.
 And I wanted to be so good, I still wanted to be the best, and I worked so hard!
 But it was never enough for her.
-As I look back now, the foundation of my focal dystonia was laid down than, changing my mindset about playing the flute.
+As I look back now, the foundation of my focal dystonia was laid down then, changing my mindset about playing the flute.